Shenn299/HEIGVD-AMT-LABO-DISCOVERY/README.md

 Autodeploy a very simple Java EE app in application server WildFly

 ## Goal of the app (feature 1)
-Display a welcome message in a nice template HTML
+Display a welcome message in a nice template HTML (create landing page)

 ## Informations about Docker image
 We use the jboss/wildfly Docker image available in Docker Hub